There’s more to a piece of music than notes, rests, and repeats. Progress with your work. Read this advanced instruction to reading piano notes.

 On music sheets, you often find the symbols “#” and “b” beside notes.
 The pound sign indicates a sharp, while the one that looks like a lower-case letter b is for a flat(b flat).

 When you see a #, that means you should play the next higher note.
 Say you see a C#.
-If this was for a Middle C note, that means you’ll hit the black key to the left of Middle C. If you see a Db on your music sheet, you’ll press the same black key.
+If this was for a Middle C note, that means you’ll hit the black key to the right of Middle C. If you see a Db on your music sheet, you’ll press the same black key.

 There tends to have some confusion when it comes to sharps and flats, especially for a lot of beginner piano learners.
 Always keep in mind that black keys are always either a sharp or a flat.
 However, not all sharps and flats fall on these keys.